Share your screen using Messages on Mac

 If you received an invitation to share your screen: Click Accept in the invitation.
 A message asks if you want to let the other person control your screen or just observe it.
 Select “Control my screen”, then click Accept.

-If you want to initiate screen sharing: Invite your friend to share their screen.
+If you want to initiate screen sharing: Invite the other person to share their screen.
 After they accept, click in the menu bar, then choose “Allow [name] to control my screen” so there’s a tick next to it.

 To take back control of your screen – but still let the other person view it – click in the menu bar, then choose “Allow [name] to control my screen” to remove the tick.